gentrexha/gentrexha.github.io/_posts/2026-06-12-preparing-for-ds-ml-interviews-part-1.markdown

 - They're high level concepts for basically 80% of all technical topics that can be asked in interviews.
 Read them, learn them, understand them.
 Keep rereading everything all the time during your interview process.
 It takes me roughly one week preparation to get through everything and be confident when going into interviews.
 - Having said that, initial interviews will always be worse early due to rustiness, apply to jobs you care less about first, if there's somewhere you really want to work at, delay the job application until you got a few interviews under your belt.
 - Have a 1 page resume, single column, ATS friendly, summary at the top, experience > skills > education order, bullet points for each thing you've achieved in a job describing what you did, how you did it, and what the result was in a data driven impact.
+    - I use [ohmycv.app](https://ohmycv.app/) for generating and editing my resumes easily.
-    - There's tools on the internet that style your resume and give LLM feedback why it' not optimal and how to optimize.
+    - There's tools on the internet that style your resume and give LLM feedback why it's not optimal and how to optimize.
     - I'd even suggest to get someone professional to review it.
 There's services from [levels.fyi](https://www.levels.fyi) and Fiverr to get some feedback if you don't have a lot of experience in writing them.
 Asking someone with more experience is a cheaper way to do this.

 ## Finding Jobs and Applying

 - Always personalize your resume to the job.
 THIS IS A MUST.
 DO NOT SKIP.
 - I use this n8n automation which scrapes the job description (JD) and personalizes my resume with skills and requirements from the JD.
-- I don't care about motivation letters will always leave unfilled.
+- I don't care about motivation letters and will always leave them unfilled.
 - Always apply through the job company first, don't use LinkedIn Easy Apply.
-Obviously if you can get a referrall do that first.
+Obviously if you can get a referral do that first.
 - List of job portals I use:
     - https://cryptocurrencyjobs.co/?query=Data
     - https://cryptojobslist.com/data?sort=recent